Temporary Versus Permanent Changes

 There is also a graphic icon out to the left of each item in the tree view showing an image representing save to disk.
 If you change to one of the other settings, the icon changes accordingly to a different icon.
 This option in Quick Settings gives you the ability to make temporary changes if you wish to.
 Personally, the author believes it is best for most JAWS users to leave everything set to the default, which is save to disk.
 Let's take a look at one more item.

-- If you closed Quick Settings, reopen it from Chrome with INSERT+V.
+- If you closed Quick Settings, reopen it from your web browser with INSERT+V.